TobiasPSP/doneland_sources/projects/programmableBuck/voltageInjection/1 Functional Parts/2_monitoring_voltage_and_current.md

 >
 > The external **CC** logic consists primarily of a *shunt resistor* (to measure current, like we do), a *potentiometer* to adjust *constant current* (so these boards have *two* potentiometers and not just one), and an *OpAmp* (that produces the actual control signal to tell the *XL4015* to lower its voltage when there is an over-current).

-Since the voltage drop typically is a very low voltage, no additional *voltage divider* is required here.

 ## Building And Testing